walkerdustin/MyPersonalWebsite/README.md

 # MyPersonalWebsite
 well, this is just my lazy static website with a simple w3Layout.
-It's live, visit at [www.dustinwalker.de](https://www.dustinwalker.de/)
+It's live!
+Visit at [www.dustinwalker.de](https://www.dustinwalker.de/)

-Lets try out some Contious Integration and some contionous Developement cause that is super hot right now! right?
+Its deployed on netlify.com on it's free tier.
+It has continuous Deployment.
+With every push to the main branch, the website gets built and immediately deployed.

+email Form feature is in progress.